Inix3K/TinTin/README.md

 ## Stepper (bot) Commands
-Single area mode:
+* Single area mode:<
-- <stepper name>:  Load an area stepper
+* - <stepper name>:  Load an area stepper
-..:  Step through the loaded stepper
+* ..:  Step through the loaded stepper

-Multi-area mode (aka Bot Cycler) ba <stepper>:  bot-add, add an area stepper to the cycler list. br <index>:  bot-remove, remove an area from the cycler list.
+Multi-area mode (aka Bot Cycler)
+* ba <stepper>:  bot-add, add an area stepper to the cycler list.
+* br <index>:  bot-remove, remove an area from the cycler list.
 Note you pass the index number, not the area name for this.
-thisarea:  Run to start of current area (the one highlighted on the cycle list) and start the stepper.
+* thisarea:  Run to start of current area (the one highlighted on the cycle list) and start the stepper.
-nextarea:  Run to start of next area on the cycle list and start the stepper.
+* nextarea:  Run to start of next area on the cycle list and start the stepper.
-botclear:  Clear the bot cycle list. cycle <index>:  Sets the bot cycle to the passed index.
+* botclear:  Clear the bot cycle list.
+* cycle <index>:  Sets the bot cycle to the passed index.

 General stepper commands:
-.stop:  stops the stepper, but keeps it 'active'.
+* .stop:  stops the stepper, but keeps it 'active'.
-.resume:  Run to current room of the stepper and restarts it
+* .resume:  Run to current room of the stepper and restarts it
-killbot:  stops the stepper and closes it.
-This unsets many variables, and as such, you cannot '.resume' after a killbot .dcr:  DisConnect Resume, if you disconnect (normally, a crash will not write variables) and have not loaded a stepper on another character or anything, then this will re-load the last saved bot variables, run to the stopped room, and resume the stepper.
+* killbot:  stops the stepper and closes it.
+This unsets many variables, and as such, you cannot '.resume' after a killbot
+* .dcr:  DisConnect Resume, if you disconnect (normally, a crash will not write variables) and have not loaded a stepper on another character or anything, then this will re-load the last saved bot variables, run to the stopped room, and resume the stepper.
 After a normal disconnect, stepper and path variables are written.
 This will load those variables, and then act as a normal '.resume'.

 ## Mouse Commands
 Mouse scrolling has been enabled!
 Default is scrolling one page at a time.

 * Chat Monitor:  Mouse wheel up/down will scroll up or down one unit
 * Buffer:  Mouse wheel up/down will scroll up or down one unit
 * Input:  The hpbar and gline are considered in the 'input' area for this function.
 Mouse wheel up/down will scroll up or down through a single command history.

 * Double-Click:
 	* Double-click the chat monitor will toggle between 'page' and 'line' scrolling for the chat monitor
 		* This sets the $chat[scroll] variable to 'page' or 'line'
 	* Double-click the main buffer will toggle between 'page' and 'line' scrolling for the buffer.
 		* This sets the $screen[scroll] variable to 'page' or 'line'

 Map Mouse Functions
 * Single-click on Map room:  display `#map info` for the clicked room
 * Double-click on Map room:  move map to clicked room
 * Triple-click on Map room:  run to clicked room